pandas-dev/pandas/web/pandas/pdeps/0006-ban-upcasting.md

 In [2]: ser[0] = 1.5
 ```

+This isn't necessarily a sign of a bug, because the user might just be thinking of their ``Series`` as being
+numeric (without much regard for ``int`` vs ``float``) - ``'int64'`` is just what pandas happened to infer.

 Possibly options could be:
-1. just raise;
+1. just raise, forcing users to be explicit;
-2. convert the float value to ``int``, preserve the Series' dtype;
+2. convert the float value to ``int`` before setting it;
-3. upcast to ``float``, even if upcasting in setitem-like is banned for other conversions.
+3. limit "banning upcasting" to when the upcasted dtype is ``object``.

 Let us compare with what other libraries do:
 - ``numpy``: option 2
 - ``cudf``: option 2
 - ``polars``: option 2
-- ``R data.frame``: option 3
+- ``R data.frame``: just upcasts (like pandas does now for non-nullable dtypes);
-- ``pandas`` (nullable dtype): option 1
+- ``pandas`` (nullable dtypes): option 1
+- ``datatable``: option 1

+Option ``2`` would be a breaking behaviour change in pandas.
+Further,
-If the objective of this PDEP is to prevent bugs, then option 2 is also not desirable:
+if the objective of this PDEP is to prevent bugs, then this is also not desirable:
 someone might set ``1.5`` and later be surprised to learn that they actually set ``1``.

-Option ``3`` would be inconsistent with the nullable dtypes' behaviour, would add complexity
+Option ``3`` would be inconsistent with the nullable dtypes' behaviour.
+It would also add
-to the codebase and to tests, and would be confusing to teach.
+complexity to the codebase and to tests.
+It would be hard to teach, as instead of
+being able to teach a simple rule, there would be a rule with exceptions.
+Finally, it opens
+the door to other exceptions, such as not upcasting to ``'int16'`` when trying to set an
+element of a ``'int8'`` ``Series`` to ``128``.

-Option ``1`` is the maximally safe one in terms of protecting users from bugs, and would
+Option ``1`` is the maximally safe one in terms of protecting users from bugs, being
-also be consistent with the current behaviour of nullable dtypes.
-It would also be simple to teach:
+consistent with the current behaviour of nullable dtypes, and in being simple to teach.
-"if you try to set an element of a ``Series`` to a new value, then that value must be compatible
-with the Series' dtype, otherwise it will raise" is easy to understand.
-If we make an exception for
-``int`` to ``float`` (and presumably also for ``interval[int]``, ``interval[float]``), then the rule
-starts to become confusing.

 ## Usage and Impact